ruimak/thegig/thegig/README.md

 ## Acknowledgments

-* Thanks to Northcoders for giving us excelent tools and especially training us on the art of self-teaching, it will definitely be a really important skill to have in the future.
+* Thanks to Northcoders for giving us excellent tools and especially training us on the art of self-teaching, it will definitely be a really important skill to have in the future.